-3.2 Visual Examination of Wire Bonds to be Shear Tested After Decapsulation
+3.2 Visual Examination of Wire Bonds to be Shear Tested After Decapsulation:

-Before performing wire bond shear testing on a device which has been opened using wet chemical and/or dry etch techniques, the bonding surfaces shall be examined to insure there is no absence of metallization on the bonding surface area due to chemical etching.
+Before performing wire bond shear testing on a component which has been opened using wet chemical and/or dry etch techniques, the bonding surfaces shall be examined to insure there is no absence of metallization on the bonding surface area due to chemical etching and wire bonds are attached to the bonding surface.
 Ball or wedge/stitch bonds on bonding surfaces with evidence of degradation from chemical attack or absence of metallization shall not be used for wire bond shear testing.
 Wire bonds on bonding surfaces without degradation from chemical attack may not be attached to the bonding surface due to other causes (e.g., package stress).
 These wire bonds are considered valid and shall be included in the shear data as a zero (0) gram value.
 Wire bonds must also be examined to ensure adjacent interfering structures are far enough away to allow suitable placement and clearance (above the bonding surface and between adjacent wire bonds) when performing the wire bond shear test.